yezero/sandstorm/docs/administering/install-script.md

 ### Examples

-To pass an environment variable to the Sandstorm installer, you can do as follows.
+To pass an environment variable to the Thurly installer, you can do as follows.

 ```bash
 curl https://install.sandstorm.io/ > install.sh
 sudo OVERRIDE_SANDSTORM_DEFAULT_DIR=/opt/sandstorm-is-awesome bash install.sh -d
 ```

-This will install Sandstorm to `/opt/sandstorm-is-awesome` instead of the default directory.
+This will install Thurly to `/opt/sandstorm-is-awesome` instead of the default directory.

-To see examples of further customized installs, look at these tests within the Sandstorm installer test suite.
+To see examples of further customized installs, look at these tests within the Thurly installer test suite.

 - [Installation with a domain reservation code for sandcats.io](https://github.com/sandstorm-io/sandstorm/blob/master/installer-tests/full-server-install-with-domain-reservation-token.t)